Edward Lozzi: Toni Mannix's Deathbed Confession

 In 1999 Edward Lozzi testified to have overheard the deathbed confession of Toni Mannix for her involvement in the murder of Superman actor George Reeves.
 Already in her seventies, the widow of former MGM studio executive Edgar "Eddie" Mannix, struck up a friendship with Lozzi before her 1983 death of Alzheimer's disease.
 Lozzi, who rented the pool house from Mannix, attended her bedside as a priest took her final confession, and in a 1999 interview with EXTRA, Lozzi revealed her admitted complicity in the death of 1950s TV Superman George Reeves.

 White House media work

-Between 1990-1993, Lozzi served as a White House Press Advance Office aide for the George H. W. Bush Administration.
+Between 1990 and 1993, Lozzi served as a White House Press Advance Office aide for the George H. W. Bush Administration.
 His overall superior was Press Secretary Marlin Fitzwater.
-In 1999 Lozzi was appointed Press Secretary for the United States Representative to the United Nations General Assembly, Sim Farar, who was appointed by President Bill Clinton and confirmed by the U.S Senate.
+In 1999 Lozzi was appointed Press Secretary for the United States Representative to the United Nations General Assembly, Sim Farar, who was appointed by President Bill Clinton and confirmed by the U.S. Senate.